 Online Appointment Booking - Patient Access

 Unfortunately we have taken the decision to suspend online appointment booking at present.
-We apologise for the inconvenience this may cause but we do not have a robust system for screening these appointments and during the current situation regarding Corona Virus it is safer that we speak to patients before arranging an appointment.
+We apologise for the inconvenience this may cause but we do not have a robust system for screening these appointments and during the current situation regarding COVID-19 it is safer that we speak to patients before arranging an appointment.
 We appreciate your co-operation and will announce via our website when the service is available.

 Get Well, Keep Well

 Of course we’re not just here for when you are unwell.
 Our team of healthcare professionals and back-up staff offer a number of clinics and services to promote good health and wellbeing whatever your medical condition.

 We hope you enjoy having a look around the site and familiarising yourself with some of the online features such as ordering a repeat prescription.
 Whatever your thoughts, be sure to let us know via our feedback function.
 Comments and suggestions are always a great way of helping us continue to enhance the way we look after you.

 Due to the location of the practice, we have no official car park.
 Could we please ask that patients parking at the practice and surrounding area please consider our residential neighbours.

 Please ensure you do not block pavements or entrances and exits and please adhere to parking advisory notices surrounding the practice.

 Craigallian Avenue Medical Practice take care to ensure your personal information is only accessible to authorised people.